tenox7/wrp/README.md

 # WRP - Web Rendering Proxy

 A HTTP proxy server that allows to use historical and obsolete web browsers on the modern web.
-It works by rendering the web page in to a GIF image.
-It sends mouse clicks via ISMAP and keystrokes from a text box form input.
+It works by rendering the web page in to a GIF image with ISMAP.

 ## Current Status

 * This is a new version using GoLang/[ChromeDP](https://github.com/chromedp/chromedp).
 Python/Webkit being now deprecated.
 * Beta versiom, but fully supported an maintained.
 * Works as browser-in-browser.
 A real http proxy mode is being investigated.
 Check [issue #35](https://github.com/tenox7/wrp/issues/35) for updates.
 * As of 4.1 supports clicking on non-link elements (eg. cookie warnings, dropdown menus, etc.) and sending keystrokes.
-Yes, you can login and use Gmail or play web based games from any old browser.
+Yes, you can login and use Gmail.

 ## Usage